digicatapult/dtdl-visualisation-tool/README.md

     *   **Server-side**: Ontology uploads, searches, view changes (diagram type, expansion), and errors.
     *   **Client-side**: Standard page views and interaction events.

+## Privacy Policy

+This tool integrates with Iubenda for privacy policy and cookie policy compliance.
+The widget is enabled by default and can be disabled by setting `IUBENDA_ENABLED=false`.

+**Configuration:**
+*   **Widget ID**: Configure using `IUBENDA_WIDGET_ID` to point to your Iubenda privacy policy.
+*   **Display**: The widget appears in the bottom right corner of all pages, providing users access to Privacy Policy and Cookie Policy.
+*   **Testing**: The widget is disabled in test environments by default to prevent interference with E2E tests.

 ## Testing

 This repository consists of two test types: [**e2e**, **unit**] and we are using a combination of `mocha`, `chai` and `sinon` frameworks.

+**Important**: During tests, `.env` overrides `test/test.env` values.
+Keep external services (PostHog, Iubenda) **disabled** in `.env` to prevent test interference.
+See `.github/copilot-instructions.md` for detailed environment loading behavior.

 ### Unit Testing